ShaunaGordon/shaunagordon.github.com/content/posts/2020-06-11-language-of-the-unheard.md

 ---
 title: "A Riot Is the Language of the Unheard"
-subtitle: "I hear you, and I won't keep my voice down any longer."
+description: "I hear you, and I won't keep my voice down any longer."
 date: 2020-06-11
 categories: [community]
 tags: [diversity, civil rights]